Aruna-Narayanasamy/Bioinformatics-Project-/06 - Gene Mutation Analysis.md

 # Gene Mutation Analysis
-  - This document summarizes the complete workflow I performed for colon cancer gene mutation analysis.
-Using the **cBioPortal (TCGA‑GDC COAD dataset)**.
+  - This document summarizes the complete workflow I performed for colon cancer gene mutation analysis using the **cBioPortal (TCGA‑GDC COAD dataset)**.
-  -  I collected mutation information for key colorectal cancer–associated genes such as **APC, KRAS, TP53, SMAD4, MLH1, MSH2, and MSH6**.
+  - Mutation information was collected for key colorectal cancer–associated genes such as **APC, KRAS, TP53, SMAD4, MLH1, MSH2, and MSH6**.
-  -   The steps below describe how I downloaded *mutation data, selected transcripts, extracted reference sequences, manually edited mutations, translated protein sequences, and assessed functional impact of variants*.
+  - The following steps describe how mutation data was downloaded, relevant transcripts selected, reference sequences retrieved, mutations manually incorporated, mutated protein sequences translated, and the functional impact of each variant assessed.

 ## 1.Data Collection:
-  - Used cBioPortal (TCGA-GDC COAD dataset) to view and explore mutation information for genes associated with colon cancer.
+  - I Used cBioPortal (TCGA-GDC COAD dataset) to view and explore mutation information for colon cancer related genes.
-  - Noted that cBioPortal provides important details such as: Gene name, mutation type, HGVS notation, affected transcripts, and functional impact.
+  - I obtained relevant details including gene name, mutation type, HGVS notation, affected transcripts.
-  - Used *NCBI RefSeq* to check and confirm the correct transcript IDs (NM_ and NP_) for each gene, which are required for sequence retrieval and downstream mutation analysis.
+  - I Verified that transcript IDs in NCBI RefSeq (NM_ for mRNA, NP_ for protein) to ensure accuracy in sequence retrieval and mutation analysis.

 ## 2.Selecting Gene and Transcripts
-  - Selected all key colon cancer–related genes are *APC, KRAS, TP53, SMAD4, MLH1, MSH2, MSH6*.
+  - I chosed major colon cancer–related genes: *APC, KRAS, TP53, SMAD4, MLH1, MSH2, MSH6*.
-  - For each selected gene, I identified the major transcript from the NCBI RefSeq database.
+  - For each gene, I identified and verified the main transcript (NM_) in NCBI RefSeq, ensuring it matched cBioPortal’s dataset.
-  - Ensured that these transcript IDs (NM_) matched the transcript versions reported in cBioPortal (TCGA-GDC COAD).
-  - For each NM_ transcript, the corresponding NP_ protein accession was also noted.
+  - I retrieved the corresponding NP_ protein accession for each transcript.
-  - cBioPortal displays the lenth of amino acids for the selected transcript.
-It will help to confirm that the nucleotide (NM_) and protein (NP_) sequences belong to the same transcript version.
+  - I cross-checked the amino acid length in cBioPortal to make sure NM_ and NP_ IDs belonged to the same transcript version.
-  - Final transcript IDs were confirmed for downstream sequence retrieval and mutation analysis.
+  - After verification, I finalized the transcript IDs for mutation analysis.

 ## 3.Downloading Reference Nucleotide and Protein Sequence (FASTA)
-  - Using the NCBI database, I searched for each colon cancer–related gene.
-  - For every gene multiple reference sequence records were available in NCBI.
+  - For each gene, I searched the NCBI database.
-  - From these, I selected the transcript ID (NM_) that exactly matched the transcript used in cBioPortal (TCGA-GDC COAD) mutation data.
+  - I selected the reference sequence record (NM_) exactly matching the transcript used in cBioPortal.
-  - After confirming the correct transcript, I downloaded the reference nucleotide sequence and also downloded the corresponding refereence protein sequence for the same transcript.
+  - I downloaded both the reference nucleotide (NM_) and protein (NP_) sequences in FASTA format.
-  - Saved each sequence with clear filenames (E.g: APC-Nucleotide-normal.fasta, APC-Protein-normal.fasta) for further mutation editing and comparison.
+  - I saved these with clear filenames for individual genes (e.g., APC-Nucleotide-Normal.fasta, APC-Protein-Normal.fasta).

 ## 4.Mutation Data Extraction
   - Downloaded the mutation data (TSV file) for colon cancer (TCGA-GDC COAD) from cBioPortal for each gene.
   - The file contained detailed information about each mutation.